techCarpenter/garage-wiki/things-to-share.md

 - [ ] Script to move git repos [[Move Git Repos Script]]
 - [ ] How to automatically add ssh keys when git bash opens
 - [ ] Ask about communcation preference for new subscribers/clients
+- [ ] Upgrade your user's/audience's world with your product

 ---